3DCoded/Happy-Hare/Blobing-and-Stringing.md

 ### Step 4: Optional: Calibrate toolhead cutting macro variables

-If you have a toolhead cutter, now is a good time to calibrate the blade cutting position `variable_blade_pos` and set the `variable_retract_length` which will control the amount of cut filament left in the extruder.
+If you have a toolhead cutter, now is a good time to calibrate the blade cutting position `variable_blade_pos` and set the `variable_retract_length` which will control the amount of cut filament left in the extruder because it pulls the filament towards the cutter prior to the cut.

 You must set this up correctly and is best achieved by loading filament, allowing the extruder to cool and then manually pressing the cut lever a couple of times to ensure the filament is cleanly cut.
 After you have cut the filament, unload/eject without further tip forming: